LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

 ### Introduction and required reading

-Most user actions within LiveEngage can be performed programmatically using the REST API.
+Most user actions within Conversational Cloud can be performed programmatically using the REST API.
 Since we use a REST model, we recommend you be fluent in:

 * JavaScript, and its iterations like Node.JS, as well as JSON.
 Although most JSON payloads tend to be simple, there are exceptions to this rule, like with Structured Content.